juanmachuca95/gomeetplus/README.md

 Example popup on chrome: <br>
 ![popup](/images/popup.png)

+`Note: the popup and report files html is only for spanish language for the moment`
 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!